-While the Balearics are known for world class party spots, a charter here goes far beyond Ibiza’s nightclubs.
+While the Balearics are known for world class party spots, a luxury yacht charter in the Balearic Islands goes far beyond Ibiza’s nightclubs.
 These Spanish islands offer some of the best beaches in the world, long sweeping bays and a myriad of different islands, each with its own unique identity.
-Discover them all on our 8-day Balearic Islands itinerary.

 Wake up to the peace and calm of Formentera.
 Enjoy a late breakfast then spend the whole day lazing on one of the many deserted beaches.
 Take a yoga session on the pure white sand or go snorkelling in the clear waters and exquisite reefs.
 Choose between either the popular Es Moli de Sal on Playa Illetas and the Gecko Club on Playa Migjorn, both of which are perfectly positioned for watching the sun sink below the skyline over martinis.
 Enjoy dinner onboard while sitting at anchor soaking in your holiday surroundings.